Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 For those DLX wagons that can display visible cargo or cargo containers, DlxTrains will use a pseudo-random algorithm to display the cargo or containers.
 However, for players that are interested in specifying exactly which cargo or container is visible on a wagon, that can be accomplished by managing the arrangement and quantities of items and nodes in the wagon's inventory.

-When viewing the inventory formspec of DLX wagons that have the ability to display their cargo, a few of the wagon's inventory slots will be highlighted with a blue-green color.
+When viewing the inventory formspec of DLX wagons that have the ability to display their cargo, one or more of the wagon's inventory slots will be highlighted with a blue-green color.
 Adjusting the type or quantities of items in those particular slots will cause a change in the displayed cargo or containers.
 (Tip: Use the **DLX Wagon Updater Tool** to quickly confirm the change after adjusting the inventory.)
 Although each type of DLX wagon that supports visible loads may behave slightly differently, adding or removing one item from these special slots will allow a player to select the next or previous container (crate or shipping container).
 In the case of loads where the item is visible as itself, any non-zero quantity is equivalent.
 The European Stake Wagon will only show logs as its cargo when one or more tree nodes are placed in the first (upper-left) inventory slot, otherwise it will display its cargo similar to a flat wagon.

 ## Wagon Liveries